barisates/pretend/README.md

   public string Test { get; set; } = "Property Default";
 ```

-A new instance is created for the list, dictionary, struct, enum, and class types.
+New instances are created for the list, dictionary, struct, enum, and class types.

 ```csharp
 OrderHistory = new List<History>()